 - Proof of high school graduation/college attendance.
 Students planning to pursue degree studies at HCC are strongly advised to provide high school transcripts.

-- Certification of Finances Form, bank statements and statements of support.
+- Bank statements, a declaration of Financial Support Form and/or Room and Board sponsorship form is sponsorship is provided must be submitted.
 Students must verify that they can pay for their academic and living expenses before they can be admitted.
-At present, these costs are $28,000 for a year of study.
+At present, these costs are $27,192 for a year of study.
 Students who start in the summer are subject to additional tuition and fees.
 Costs are subject to change.

 - Proof of health insurance for care in the United States is required before registration.